ProjectIgnis/Distribution/README.md

 MMB | Middle Mouse Button

 ### General:
-* ESC: Minimizes the window when full screen
+* ESC: Minimizes the window if not typing
-* F11: Toggling Fullscreen Mode
+* F11: Toggles fullscreen
 * F12: Captures a screenshot
-* CTRL+O: Opens the additional settings screen.
+* CTRL+O: Opens the additional settings window
+* R: Reloads fonts if not typing
+* CTRL+R: Reloads current skin
+* CTRL+1: Switch to card info tab
+* CTRL+2: Switch to duel log tab
+* CTRL+3: Switch to chat log tab
+* CTRL+4: Switch to settings tab
+* CTRL+5: Switch to repositories tab
 ### Deck Edit:
 * RMB: Adds/removes a card from the deck
 * MMB: Adds another copy of a card to the deck or side deck